A unified machine-learning framework for ab initio multiscale modeling of liquids: Validation of ab initio prediction of structure and thermodynamics

 Figure~\ref{fig2}D also demonstrates that thermodynamic properties under confinement are well-described.
 In particular, for supercritical carbon dioxide at $T=400\,$K, we have computed a measure of the effective pressure---the total force per unit area $A$ exerted by the fluid on the confining walls---from the derivative of the grand potential with respect to separation between the graphene sheets,

 where the right hand side represents a sum rule \cite{Evans1987}, with $V_{\rm wall}$ the external potential of a single wall.
 Following directly from the standard thermodynamic treatment of inhomogeneous fluids (see SI), the effective pressure $\tilde{P} = P + \Pi$ comprises the bulk pressure and the disjoining pressure $\Pi$, i.e., the additional mechanical contribution from the fluid required to maintain the separation $H$ \cite{churaev2013surface}.
 In order to compare directly against GCMC simulations, results have been obtained with the TraPPE empirical potential.
 Again, we observe good agreement between the molecular simulations and the neural cDFT.
-Note that the left and right hand sides of Eq.~\ref{eqn:Ptilde} provide two routes to computing $\tilde{P}$; here we have presented results using the latter, structural, option; thermodynamic consistency between the two approaches is assessed in Fig.~S5.
+Note that the left and right hand sides of Eq.~\ref{eqn:Ptilde} provide two routes to computing $\tilde{P}$; here we have presented results using the latter, structural, option.
+Thermodynamic consistency between the two approaches is assessed in the SI (Fig.~S8); it is overall very good above the critical point, with more pronounced discrepancies observed at subcritical temperatures.

+\textbf{\emph{Training vs. validation}.} We end this section with a brief comment on the extent to which the results presented so far should be regarded as interpolative reconstructions versus genuine out-of-sample predictions.
+The simulation data used to train \emph{ab initio} neural cDFT were obtained from canonical MD simulations across a range of temperatures, either in the presence of random $V_{\rm ext}(z)$ or at direct liquid--vapor coexistence.
+For the binodals shown in Fig.~\ref{fig2}C, neural cDFT has therefore been exposed to representative configurations from simulation.
+However, we note that cDFT minimization can be performed at any temperature across the temperature range, demonstrating its ability to interpolate smoothly between discrete training points (see Fig.~S5).

+Importantly, no bulk simulation data---whether structural or thermodynamic (e.g., free energies, pressures, or chemical potentials)---were provided during training.
+The bulk equations of state and structure factors shown in Fig.~\ref{fig2}B should therefore be regarded as genuine held-out predictions, validated directly against the MLIP simulations.
+Similarly, the values of $\mu$ reported in Fig.~\ref{fig2}\tcr{D} are not known from MD simulations and are instead predictions of neural cDFT.
+While direct validation of these quantities against MLIP simulations is challenging, the excellent structural agreement between \emph{ab initio} neural cDFT and MD provides strong indirect support.
+The effective pressure under confinement, also shown in Fig.~\ref{fig2}D, is likewise not known \emph{a priori}.
+The predictive capability of \emph{ab initio} neural cDFT beyond its training set is perhaps most clearly illustrated by the fact that $c^{(1)}(z;[\rho],T)$---an object defined in the grand canonical ensemble---is learned entirely from data generated in canonical MD simulations.